 How to freeze drop cookies:

-- Prepare your cookie dough as directed and drop into balls on a parchment paper lined cookie sheet.
+- Prepare your cookie dough as directed and drop cookie dough balls on a parchment paper lined cookie sheet.

-- Freeze your cookie dough on the cookie sheet until solid.
+- Freeze your cookie dough in a single layer on the cookie sheet, covered in plastic wrap until solid.

 - Bake them straight from the freezer and add a few minutes to the baking time.